jiruifu/EEG_Biomechanics_Project/README.md

 4. Submit a pull request

 ## License
-This project is licensed under [LICENSE] - see the LICENSE file for details.
+This project is licensed under [MIT License] - see the LICENSE file for details.

 ## Contact
 Jirui Fu Ph.D. - [jirui.fu@ucf.edu]